 We asthma experts often say that finding what asthma inhalers work best for you is a matter of trial and error.
 This is true even for us asthma experts who have asthma.
 My quest to learn what works best for me began during the 1970s.
 Since then, I have tried nearly every asthma inhaler.
 Here is my personal opinion of all the ones currently on the market.

-Rescue Inhalers.
-These are short acting bronchodilators, also known as beta 2 adrenergic agonists.
+These are short-acting bronchodilators, also known as beta 2 adrenergic agonists.
 Once inhaled, the medicine attaches to beta 2 receptors lining bronchial airways to dilate them, thereby making breathing easier.
 Every asthmatic must have one nearby at all times.

-So, what now?
 As should you, my doctor and I are always on the lookout for newer and better asthma medicines.
 Still, for the time being, the controller medicine that works best for me is Advair.
-And, as should you, I continue to keep a rescue inhaler — in my case albuterol — nearby just in case it’s needed.
+And, as should you, I continue to keep a rescue inhaler -- in my case albuterol -- nearby just in case it’s needed.
 Enough about me.
 What asthma medicines work best for you.
 Let us know in the comments below.

 Have you taken our In America Survey yet?